pingcap/tidb-dashboard/.github/pull_request_template.md

 Related changes

+- PR to update `pingcap/docs`/`pingcap/docs-cn`:
+- PR to update `pingcap/tidb-ansible`:
 - Need to cherry-pick to the release branch
- - Need to update the documentation
- - Need to update the `tidb-ansible` repository
- - Need to be included in the release notes